 The house is homely, thanks to Jenna’s touch, and the living room is actually a living room without someone’s rusty bike leaning against the wall or a random throw showing Bob Marley and a leaf of weed.
 There’s actually a book case full of books and board games, and a shelf entirely dedicated to booze.
 There’s a world map on the wall and, best of all, a dining table.
 It even has placemats.
 Many meal has been shared around this table, including last week’s lasagne feast in which we all ripped into the meal like starving wolves, although the food in question was a baguette of garlic bread not a dead animal.

 While hostelling I fantasised about life in a house and all the foods I would happily cook.
 That was a dark time of disappointing dinners, some better than others, and my cooking now is an improvement by far, however, there has been less than anticipated.
 As a matter of fact, there’s been less cooking in New Zealand in general!
 It could be laziness (I write this as I lie lethargically in bed) or just life in all its blinding fast-paced brightness getting in the way.

 I covet every scone I’m asked to toast so instead of stealing a customer’s breakfast I decided to bake my own.
-Interestingly, this recipe requires cream with the milk instead of water creating a rich, cakey scone, the creaminess complementing the sharp cheddar.
+Interestingly, this recipe requires cream with the milk instead of water creating a rich, cakey texture, the creaminess complementing the sharp cheddar.
 Be warned, there is an impressive rise on these little guys, so keep them small – they’ll double in height.
-I made two batches of these scones and they were all gone in three days, with only a sad corner left when I returned from work yesterday.
+I made two batches of these cheese scones and they were all gone in three days, with only a sad corner left when I returned from work yesterday.
 And then that was eaten within a few hours.

-450g self-raising flour
+- 450 g self-raising flour

-3 tsp baking powder
+- 3 tsp baking powder

-1 tsp salt
+- 1 tsp salt

 - Chop the butter into cubes and rub into the flour mixture until it has the texture of fine breadcrumbs.
+Stir in the grated cheese.

-- Stir in the grated cheese.
-Mix the cream and milk in a jug and pour most of it into the bowl, bringing the dough together with a wooden spoon.
+- Mix the cream and milk in a jug and pour most of it into the bowl, bringing the dough together with a wooden spoon.
 Add the rest of the milk if it seems dry.
 Tip the dough onto a floured surface and quickly but gently knead it together then flatten it into a rectangle with a rolling pin.
 Cut the dough in half lengthwise then cut each half into four.
 Line them on the baking tray and top with extra grated cheese.